paige-throck/perlBase/README.md

 # perlBase
-CRUD application made with Perl, Mojolicious, Angular
+A Moving Day To Do List.
+Full stack CRUD application made with Perl, Mojolicious and Angular.